SystemErrorWang/White-box-Cartoonization/README.md

 - Scenery images are collected from Shinkai Makoto, Miyazaki Hayao and Hosoda Mamoru films
 - Clip films into frames and random crop and resize to 256x256
 - Portrait images are from Kyoto animations and PA Works
-- We use this repo(https://github.com/nagadomi/lbpcascade_animeface) to detect facial areas
+- We used this repo(https://github.com/nagadomi/lbpcascade_animeface) to detect facial areas
 - Manual data cleaning will greatly increace both datasets quality

 ## Acknowledgement